 In today’s era, being equipped with ample knowledge, skills, and abilities in first aid is truly essential since numerous accidents and occurrences could happen at any time.
 This is why most people opt to undergo CPR AED training in order to be ready for these unforeseen circumstances.

 However, this training does not only cover American CPR and first aid.
 Hence, it also offers courses about diseases and microbes that ultimately harm the overall health of an individual.
-One of which is bloodborne pathogens.
+One of which is bloodborne pathogens training.

 Bloodborne Pathogens, or most commonly known as BBPs, are infectious microorganisms and bacteria that are found in the human blood or any other body fluids.
 These can ultimately cause sickness to an individual, or worse, death.